Investing, Investing Basics

 What are Capital Gains?

-In simple terms, capital gains are the profits you earn when you sell an investment, such as stocks, for a higher price than you paid for it.
+In simple terms, capital gains are the profits you earn when selling an investment, like stocks, for a higher price than purchased.

 Tax Implications of Capital Gains in Canada

 In Canada, capital gains are subject to taxation, but only 50% of the gain is taxable.
-This is known as the “inclusion rate.”
-The taxable portion of the capital gain is added to your income for the year, which is then taxed at your marginal tax rate.
+The “inclusion rate” describes this process.
+Your marginal tax rate applies to the taxable portion of the capital gain, adding it to your income for the year and subjecting it to taxation accordingly.
 The remaining 50% of the gain is tax-free.

 For example, let’s say you purchased a stock for $5,000 and later sold it for $10,000, realizing a capital gain of $5,000.
 Only 50% of this gain, or $2,500, would be subject to tax.
 If your marginal tax rate is 30%, you would owe $750 ($2,500 x 30%) in taxes on this capital gain.